Tivoli Theatre (Washington, D.C.): History

 The cross-section of the exterior reveals the wooden brackets and tin soffits under the eaves of the tile roof, masterful detail easily overlooked given the current condition of the building.
 One of the grand old palaces of Washington, D.C., the Tivoli was almost saved by a group of local supporters during the 1970s.

 History since 1976

 In 1976, the Tivoli was closed due to increased deterioration of the theater and the local area.
 After over 25 years closure, the Tivoli has benefited from a revitalization of the Columbia Heights neighborhood.
 In 2005, the Tivoli was reopened after an almost six year renovation.
 The Tivoli is now the home of GALA (Grupo de Artistas LatinoAmericanos) Hispanic Theatre, a local non-profit committed to sharing Hispanic culture through the arts.
-GALA currently uses the former balcony and there is mixed retail and restaurant use in the rest of the building.
+GALA currently uses the former balcony and there is mixed retail and restaurant use in the rest of the building, including a Dave's Hot Chicken, where they preserved parts of the original decor.